nicobytes/nicobytes.com/src/content/portfolio/duety.md

 ### Challenging UX/UI

 Within the app, there were a lot of activities for couples, with a lot of sections to do and ask something.
-In this part, I created reusable cards and used Angular Reactive Forms to control all input validations in the app.
+In this part, I created reusable cards and used <a href="https://angular.dev/guide/forms/form-validation#validating-input-in-reactive-forms" target="_blank">Angular Reactive Forms</a> to control all input validations in the app.

 <figure class="h-auto w-auto object-cover md:h-[540px]">
   <Image src="/portfolio/duety_screenshots.jpg" alt="mardown" width="960" height="540" decoding="async" loading="lazy" />